-Can Drugs Affect Your Looks?
+Can Drugs and Alcohol Affect Your Looks?

 If you were on the internet in the early 2000’s you may remember the initiative by law enforcement to capture the ravages of methamphetamine addiction.
 “Faces of Meth” was one project that captured the sharp decline in those who were using the drug.
 Police identified repeat offenders and used their before and after mugshots to drive home the horrors of meth to high school students.
 These photos depicted premature aging, facial scarring, and tooth decay associated with meth addiction.
 Even more shocking was the length of time it took these individuals to deteriorate, some within less than a calendar year.

 But meth isn’t the only drug that can affect your appearance, any type of chronic drug use has the potential to prematurely age you, some drastically.
 Any stimulant that can suppress appetite can because you to become emaciated with daily use, making you appear gaunt and skeletal.
 Even non-stimulant class drugs, like heroin or oxycodone, can cause you not to eat to the point where you look starved.
 Anyone who’s ever been to a big city knows the tell-tale physical signs of someone experiencing full-blown substance use disorder, they’re impossible to hide.